 In most cases, for electronic filers, a tax return transcript may be requested 2-3 weeks after the income tax return has been accepted by the IRS.
 For paper filers, the tax return transcript may generally be requested 8–11 weeks after the income tax return has been received by the IRS.

-The transcript must be sent directly to you.
+The transcript must be sent directly to the taxpayer.
 Please be sure to keep a copy of the original and submit it to the Office of Financial Aid.

 The priority deadline to submit all required documentation for financial aid verification is May 15.
 If you have any extenuating circumstances that prevent you from submitting the necessary information in this timeframe, please contact the Office of Financial Aid.